hluandev/coinit/README.md

-# CryptCrypt
+# Coinit

-A simple app that allows you to manage your cryptocurrencies.
+A simple app that allows people to manage their cryptocurrencies in an easy way.

-## Download

 ## Screenshots